nanthagoma2710/todolist/README.md

 Version
 1.0.0

-Note: Replace your-username with your actual GitHub Nandhagoma, and update the LICENSE file with the actual license text.
+Note: Replace your-username with your actual GitHub Nanthagoma, and update the LICENSE file with the actual license text.